 Ties and treaties bound countries to assist each other in time of war.
 When the time came, they started choosing sides.
-The U.S. declares neutrality until German submarine warfare threatens American commercial shipping.
+The United States declared neutrality until German submarine warfare threatened American commercial shipping.

 The Central Powers consisted of Austria-Hungary, Bulgaria, Germany, and Ottoman Empire (now Turkey).